 Stress fracture symptoms

-Symptoms of fibula stress fractures tend to include a gradual build up of pain on the outside of the lower leg which eases with rest and increases with activity.
-It may be tender over the point of the fracture and there may be aching or throbbing pain at night.
+Symptoms of fibula stress fractures tend to include a gradual build-up of pain on the outside of the lower leg which eases with rest and increases with activity.
+It may be tender over the point of the fracture and there may be an aching or throbbing pain at night.
 See fibula stress fracture for more detailed information.